+CITY 8 MUNICIPAL DEVELOPMENT

+2020/21 All Years

+Increase

+D - (Due in a t/Due and a sure 0 (Decrease) ,

-CITY & MUNICIPAL DEVELOPMENT 2020/21 Increase (Decrease) All Years Increase /(Decrease) Ref.
-Project/Programme Comments £m £m CMD1 Planning & Development - Birmingham Wheels Redevelopment of the Bordesley Park (formerly Wheels) site in accordance with the Bordesley Park Area Action Plan adopted by the Council on 14th January 2020 as approved by Cabinet on 12th October 2021. £1.2m budget funded from service prudential borrowing to commence procurement and treatment of Japanese Knotweed, site investigations, site clearance and ecological mitigation works.
-0.600 1.200 CMD1 Perry Barr Residential Scheme In July 2021 an Updated Revised Full Business Case was approved by Cabinet (original Cabinet approval March 2020).
+Ref.
+Project/Programme Comments £m £m

+CMD1 Planning & Development - Birmingham Wheels Redevelopment of the Bordesley Park (formerly Wheels) site in accordance with the Bordesley Park Area Action Plan adopted by the Council on 14th January 2020 as approved by Cabinet on 12th October 2021. £1.2m budget funded from service prudential borrowing to commence procurement and treatment of Japanese Knotweed, site investigations, site clearance and ecological mitigation works.
+0.600 1.200

+CMD1 Perry Barr Residential Scheme In July 2021 an Updated Revised Full Business Case was approved by Cabinet (original Cabinet approval March 2020).
 The revision accelerated the accomodation construction programme adding £42.1m and reducing the site Infrastructure work by £14.7m in 2021/21.
 For future years a Retrofitting programme has been added to the Accommodation project which required £19.3m and demolitions required a further £4.9m however a reduction in Capitalised Interest and Contingency of £8.9m was also approved.
 25.538 15.814